ChrisMusson/SudokuSolver/README.md

 ### Variant-Specific Instructions
 1. In Kropki puzzles, you need to enter a line to your puzzle file for every dot.
 For each Kropki dot, enter the two cells that the Kropki dot is between, followed by either B (black) or W (white).
 For example, a black Kropki dot between the top left cell and the cell to its right would be `1112B`.

 1. In Thermo puzzles, you need to enter a line to your puzzle file for every thermometer.
 You do this by entering all cells that are on the thermometer starting from the bulb end, followed by a T. For example, a C-shaped thermometer of length 4 starting in the central cell would read `55546465T`.
+If multiple thermometers start at the same bulb, then enter them seperately.

 1. In Killer puzzles, you need to enter a line to your puzzle file for every region.
 You do this by entering all cells that are in a region, followed by a K, followed by their sum.
 If the sum is not given, set the sum to 0.
 For example, an L-shaped region of size 5 in the central 3x3 box that sums to 26 would read `4454646566K26`.